plasmatank/plasmatank-s-inventory/README.md

 # plasmatank-s-inventory
-Plasmatank's inventory.Just take a look. :D
+Plasmatank's inventory.
+Just have a look. :D